Insert Data¶

 By default, DataJoint is cautious about deletes and will prompt before deleting.

-To delete, uncomment the cell below and respond yes
+To delete, uncomment the cell below and respond yes in the prompt.

 session_entry.delete()